Crisp sandwich

-A crisp sandwich (in British English and Irish English) is a sandwich with crisps as the only filling, or combined with other ingredients.
+A crisp sandwich (in British English and Hiberno-English) is a sandwich with crisps as the only filling, or combined with other ingredients.
 In addition to the crisps, any other common sandwich filling (meat, cheese, lettuce, tomato, etc.) may be added.

 Sandwich

 A crisp sandwich may also be called a crisp sarnie (in British English), piece and crisps (in Scottish English), chippy sandwich (in Australian English), chip sandwich, crispwich, and crisp butty.
 They are popular in the United Kingdom and Ireland.

 In the United Kingdom, two crisp sandwich cafés were opened in 2015: in Belfast and West Yorkshire.
 Crisp sandwiches can be found in establishments throughout the UK including delis, cafés, and pubs.

 In 2021, British company Walkers released a recipe book titled A Little Book of Crisp Sandwich Recipes which "celebrates the British tradition of putting crisps in a sandwich" with a series of recipes by Max Halley, who opened a London deli specialising in crisp sandwiches.